MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/prepare-teams-toolkit.md

 1. In the Teams client, select the **Apps** icon.
 1. Select **Manage your apps**.
 1. Select **Upload an app**.
 1. Look for the option to **Upload a customised app**.
-If the option is visible, you've enabled custom app upload.
+If the option is visible, you enabled custom app upload.

    :::image type="content" source="../../assets/images/include-files/custom-upload.png" alt-text="Screenshot shows the selection of Upload a customised app.":::